Olivia Culpo and Danny Amendola Couple Up on Ibiza Getaway

 Instagram

-Olivia Culpo and Danny Amendola appear to be back on, because they're currently in Ibiza together.
+Olivia Culpo and Danny Amendola appear to be back on, because they were just in Ibiza together.

 On Thursday night, the NFL wide receiver posted a video of the Model Squad star on his Instagram Story, showing them walking together.
-Amendola can also be seen on the dance floor with pals in one of Culpo's Instagram Story videos.
+Amendola could also be seen on the dance floor with pals in one of Culpo's Instagram Story videos.
+Culpo and Amendola were in Ibizia with REVOLVE.

 Back in March, the Miss Universe 2012 winner confirmed her split with Amendola after more than two years of dating.
 But three months later, Culpo and Amendola were spotted attending a wedding together, sparking reconciliation rumors.